Repco-Brabham V8: RB850

 Wilson designed '50' series head with DOHC 4 valves with 'staggered' ports, one (small) exhaust and one (larger) intake ports under the inside camshaft of a cylinder facing inside, and another set of intake and exhaust ports of the same cylinder under the outside camshaft facing outside of the V angle.
 While this arrangement allowed a larger total valve circumference by the "small-large" valve pair placement on one side, and "large-small" pair placed on the other side (as opposed to the conventional "large-large" and "small-small" placement on each side), it resulted in 8 inlet ports and 8 exhaust pipes on the inside of the V, and 8 intake trumpets and 8 exhaust pipes on the outside.

 This arrangement on 3.0L 'E30' showed promise on the dynamometer at 360 bhp @ 7,600rpm with twin plug ignition, and then at 365 bhp @ 9,200rpm on 13 January 1968.
 (Note: According to Rodway Wolfe.)
 However, integrating the myriad of pipes into the overall car design seemed inevitable to increase frontal area, and was rejected by Tauranac and Brabham, despite a mockup (Note: Pictures of this mockup are here and here.) was assembled and sent to MRD.

 RB860

 The gear-driven DOHC four-valve '60' series heads on the compact '800' block, RB860, was used during 1968.
+These engines had eight siamesed intake ports on the inside, and eight siamesed exhaust ports on the outside in a conventional arrangement.

 3.0L version, with 5.100" centre-to-centre conrod length, was used on Brabham BT26 by Jack Brabham and Jochen Rindt in 1968, but was plagued with poor reliability.
 The BT26 became BT26A mid-season by Cosworth DFV replacing RB860.